 MAIN DOCUMENT: The main document should have all identifying information removed (no author or biographical information), but the following information should be included:

-· References: References should follow the style in the sixth edition of the Publication Manual of the American Psychological Association.
+- References: Provide contemporary references tightly coupled to the case and teaching notes.
+References should follow the style in the seventh edition of the Publication Manual of the American Psychological Association.

 SECOND DOCUMENT: The second document should include identifying information, namely: